This post may contain affiliate links, meaning, at no additional cost to you, I may earn a commission if you click through and make a purchase

 Dry Erase Markers

 Expo Dry Erase Markers have a lot of positives.
-First of all, they don’t smear or leave a residue on a dry erase board.
-Especially ones that that were a DIY project for your child’s teacher.
+First of all, they don’t smear or leave a residue on a dry-erase board.
+Especially ones that were a DIY project for your child’s teacher.
 Second, they’re low odor.
-Some dry erase markers give off a noxious odor and can you imagine trying to concentrate on a math problem while trying to remember not to breathe through your nose?
+Some dry erase markers give off a noxious odor, and can you imagine trying to concentrate on a math problem while trying to remember not to breathe through your nose?
 Especially with that new math?
 Of course, they last a good long time (as long as the cap is on), so you’re not buying them again in two weeks.

 Personalized Labels

-Have you ever dug through the lost and found box at your child’s school?
-There is probably a few hundred dollars worth of clothing in there at any given time.
-Plus lunch boxes, water bottles, notebooks… glasses.
-I spent one school year haunting that box until I learned a very good lesson.
-I get these every year – No Sew Personalized Labels for clothing, lunchboxes, water bottles, or whatever.
+Have you ever dug through the lost and found pile at your child’s school?
+There are probably a few hundred dollars’ worth of clothing in there at any given time.
+Not to mention the dozens of lunch boxes, water bottles, notebooks, and of course, eyeglasses.
+I spent one school year haunting that my children’s items until I finally learned my lesson.
+Now, I get these every year – No Sew Personalized Labels for clothing, lunchboxes, water bottles, or whatever.
 They stick to everything and will survive many trips through the washing machine or dishwasher.
-The name stays clear; it doesn’t bleed through or chip away.
+The name stays clear; it doesn’t bleed through or chip away and the items always find their way back to us!

 Water Bottles

 Did you know that drinking water spurs brain activity?
-Seriously, drinking water while learning something or problem-solving is more successful than without.
+Seriously, drinking water while actively learning or problem-solving is more successful than without.
 Who knew?
 Well, probably your child’s teacher.
 Teachers are way more into brain research and optimum learning environments than ever before.
 Did you know that many schools are retrofitting new water fountains to make it easier to fill up water bottles?
 Yup, keeping hydrated is important in education!
-These Fun Water Bottles are easy to care for and the lids are great for stopping spills.
-There are many themes to choose from you are sure to find the perfect one for your child. (if you are concerned about cleaning, Camelbak put out a video showing how to clean it)
+A lot of schools are mandating plastic water water bottles and these Fun Water Bottles are easy to care for and the lids are great for stopping spills.
+There are many themes to choose from you are sure to find the perfect one for your child. (if you are concerned about cleaning, there’s a video to show how to take apart and clean)

 Waterproof Backpack

 Around here, it rains all school year long.
 The rain can be pouring, light, sprinkling or even misting.
 Some days, it’s all four in less than 5 hours.
-A Waterproof Backpack keeps all the papers and books inside usable.
-It also keeps any spills on the inside, inside.
-Your child’s locker thanks you.
+A backpack keeps all the papers and books inside close and available for you and your student.

 Pencil Pouch

 If your child’s teacher told you how much time is spent searching for something to write with, you would wonder how they stay sane.
-I’ll tell you how… the student’s with a Pencil Pouch.
-Like little beacons of calm in a sea of chaos.
+I’ll tell you how.
+It’s the students with a Pencil Pouch.
+They’re like little beacons of calm in a sea of chaos.
 And if the pouch makes them smile a little every time they use it, maybe they’ll use it more!

 Composition Notebooks

 Composition Notebooks have become really popular over the last 5 years.
 In fact, you will probably find that you need multiple in the coming school year.
 There’s a good reason why.
-When students put notes or reference sheets into a composition book, they don’t end up crumpled in the bottom of a backpack.
-Pages don’t fall out and students don’t have to carry around a ginormous three-ring binder with a zipper to make sure they don’t lose anything.
-These have a thick cardboard cover and back to ensure that they last.
-They also won’t slide around, like the vinyl cover ones, when they have to be gathered for grading.
+When students put notes or reference sheets into a composition book, they won’t end up crumpled at the bottom of a backpack.
+Pages don’t fall out, and students don’t have to carry around a ginormous three-ring binder with a zipper to make sure they don’t lose anything.
+These have a thick cardboard cover and back to ensure that they last for the entire school year.
+They also won’t slide around, like the vinyl cover ones.

 Book Covers

 Book covers are still needed!
-Today textbooks are a huge investment for a school and these days, they need to last up to a decade! protecting them with a book cover is always appreciated.
+Today textbooks are a huge investment for a school, and they are made to last up to a decade!
+Protecting them with a book cover is always appreciated and will save you from paying expensive fines at the end of the year.
 You could go the old school route and use paper bags to make your own, but these book covers are not only cool but super simple to put on.

 You’ll be spending a lot in the next month on back to school supplies, clothes, and shoes.
-Buying quality items that will last a long time now, when they’re on sale is much more frugal than buying things that you’ll have to rebuy in a few months – at full price!
-Even if the initial cost is a little more, the long term savings is worth it!
+Buying quality items that will last a long time now, when they’re on sale is much more frugal than buying things that you’ll have to rebuy in a few months when the prices have quadrupled!
+Even if the initial cost is a little more, the long-term savings is worth it!